Spectacle (critical theory): Legacy

-A long tradition of work exists in political science on the "political spectacle" started with Debord; many literary critics and philosophers in the 20th century contributed to this analysis.
+A long tradition of work exists in political science on the "political spectacle" which started with Debord; many literary critics and philosophers in the 20th century contributed to this analysis.
 According to anthropologist Meg McLagan, "Debord analyzes the penetration of the commodity form into mass communication, which he argues results in the spectacle".
 Andrew Hussey claims in his biography of Debord that the term spectacle began life not in a Marxist context, but was first borrowed from Nietzsche and his concept of the mass secret.
 The critic Sadie Plant argues that later theories of postmodernism, particularly those of Baudrillard and Lyotard, owe much to Debord's theory, and represent an apolitical appropriation of its criticism of the unreality of life under late capitalism.
 Debord was a rebel to his core and despised academic commodification of his ideas and their integration into the diffuse spectacle.
 Throughout his life he fought to make his ideas truly revolutionary.

 In Green Illusions, Ozzie Zehner draws largely on Debord to argue that the spectacles of solar cells, wind turbines, and other technologies have organized environmental thinking around energy-production at the expense of energy-reduction strategies.